conley31/reservoir-planning-tool/README.md

 - Each table follows the naming convention of: `Location{ID}`.
 Where ID is specified in the `db/index.csv`.
 - Schema: `Location{ID}(RecordedDate:Date, Drainflow:Float, Precipitation:Float, PET:Float)`

+## Converting Whitespace Delimited Daily Files into CSVs
+- When exported, the daily data files do not have a common delimiter.
+One row is delimited a tab and a space and the others are delimited by two spaces.
+- To fix this, running the following command: `find . -name '*.txt' | xargs -n 10 sed -E -i '' 's/[[:space:]]+/,/g'` in the db/daily_files directory will convert all daily files to CSVs in-place.

 ## CSV Schemas
 - `User Uploaded CSV:(Year, Month, Day, Drain Flow, Precipitation)`
 - `Daily Files CSV: (Year, Month, Day, Drain Flow, Precipitation, PET)`